liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/working-with-the-dom-in-alloyui.markdown

 You must also add an `<aui:script>` element into which you'll put AlloyUI-based JavaScript for manipulating he DOM.
-You'll configure the `<aui:script>` element's `use` attribute to leverage AlloyUI's DOM-related packages.
-In order to reference HTML element node objects, you must specify that your script uses AlloyUI's `node` package.
+You'll configure the `<aui:script>` element's `use` attribute to specify AlloyUI's DOM-related packages.
+To reference HTML element node objects, you must specify that your script uses AlloyUI's `node` package.
 Here's what that looks like:

     <aui:script use="node">